What to Eat Before a Run (Best Foods for Energy & Performance) - 100calsnacks

 Toast or bagels with honey: Provide simple carbs that kick in quickly for performance.

 Protein bars or energy bars: Convenient pre-run fuel when you’re short on time.
-Always go for protein bars with clean ingredients and no added sugars, like the famous chocolate brownie protein bar by 100 Cal Snacks.
+For a savory option, bbq protein puffs can also offer a light and satisfying pre-run snack without feeling heavy.
+Always go for protein bars with clean ingredients and no added sugars.
+(Save detailed product recommendations for the final section to keep the focus on general guidance here.

 Some foods take too long to digest or put pressure on the stomach, making runs uncomfortable.